ThomasBlalock/P300_BCI_Speller/README.md

 # P300_BCI_Speller

-This repo only contains polished/working code.
-All in-progress code is stored locally.
+This repo only contains polished/working code outside of the 'experiment' directory.
+All in-progress code is stored in 'experiments'.